mrueda/beacon2-ri-tools/README.md

                     |_________|

     ------------------------------------------------|||------------------------
-    beacon2-ri-tools                                             beacon2-ri-api
+    beacon2-cbi-tools                                             beacon2-ri-api
+                                                                  beacon2-pi-api

 ## Roadmap

-**Latest Update: Nov-2024**
+**Latest Update: Mar-2025**

-We know that this repository has been downloaded and used in many Beacon v2 implementations, so our plan is to keep supporting it and improving it.
-These are our plans:
+This repository has been widely adopted in Beacon v2 implementations.
+Our plans include:

-- **Implement Beacon 2.1 changes**
+- **Implement Beacon 2.1 / CBI changes**

-    For `VCF`, this will imply adopting VRS nomenclature and maybe moving away from `LegacyVariation`.
-Adding support for Structural variants if present.
+    - For VCF: Adopt VRS nomenclature and transition away from LegacyVariation.
+Support for structural variants may be added.

-    For other entities, make sure that we follow the latest schema in `bff-validator`, and the Excel file.
+    - For other entities: Align with the latest schema used in the BFF Validator and the Excel metadata template.

-    Update **CINECA** synthetic dataset.
+    - Update the **CINECA Synthetic Cohort** dataset.

 - **Improve BFF Browser**

-    So that it can handle multiple entities.
+    Enhance capabilities for handling multiple entities and data types.

 # INSTALLATION

-You can install `beacon2-ri-tools` using one of two methods:
+You can install **beacon2-cbi-tools** using one of two methods:

 ### Containerized Installation (Recommended)